States reach landmark deal on water cuts to stave off a crisis on the Colorado River - KESQ

 “Nothing in this letter should be construed as an Upper Basin endorsement of the Lower Basin Plan,” the seven-state letter reads, adding that all seven states support the proposal being submitted to the federal government and want more time to strike a final deal.

-Water officials from California – a state that in January found itself isolated from the other six states – wrote on Monday they were pleased with the outcome of the lower basin states going back to the table.
+Water officials from California – a state that in January found itself isolated from the other six states in negotiations – said on Monday they were pleased with the outcome.

-“California and our partners in Arizona and Nevada have developed a plan to better perform and protect the Colorado River system than either action alternative identified in the current [federal proposal] released last month by Reclamation,” California’s lead Colorado River negotiator JB Hamby said in a statement.
+“What really happened after (January) was the lower basin states came together and started talking,” California’s lead Colorado River negotiator, JB Hamby, told CNN on Monday.

+Hamby said the more positive negotiations between the lower basin states, combined with the states agreeing they wanted to find an alternative to the federal government’s April proposal, pushed the three states into an agreement.

 The-CNN-Wire